Download a Puppy Application -->

 4 weeks after the 'honeymoon', we head to the vet for a pregnancy ultrasound.
 This ultrasound will either confirm that the dam is pregnant, and the 'honeymoon' was successful or whether is was unsuccessful and there are no puppies.
 The vet is usually able to count how many puppies we could be expecting (usually a close estimate).
 If the waitlist was closed and there are more puppies, then the waitlist will re-open.
 This would be announced on social media, or you can register your interest prior to the ultrasound to receive an email update and priority with your application.

 Once we have a confirmation of pregnancy, we announce the exciting news on social media!

-Families on the waitlist are emailed about the news as well as expected size and coat colours.
+Families on the waitlist are also emailed about the news.

 5. The Puppies are Born

 4 weeks after the pregnancy ultrasound, the puppies are born!
-Of course their arrival will be posted on social media, and families on the top of the wait list will be notified.
-Waitlist families are to confirm that they want a puppy from the litter.
+Of course their arrival will be posted on social media, and families on the waitlist will be notified.
+We will then also know the date of their 'Gotcha Day'.

 6. Puppy Allocations